 The Bio Nebraska Education Committee will review each application and make final decisions.

 Selected recipients must submit their official fall class schedule to Bio Nebraska to receive their scholarship.
-Funds will then be sent directly to the school bursar, for use in the student’s first year for tuition only.
+Funds will then be sent directly to the school bursar to cover expenses (tuition, books, room & board) during the the student’s first year.
 Failure to provide the official class schedule by the deadline will result in forfeiture of the scholarship.

 About Marylinn Munson